taltektc/Onsite1x_cucumberFW_2024/README.md

 # How to run the test in CLI / Terminal using Command
 - mvn verify (it will run all test with the default browser and env)
-- mvn verify -Dbrowser=chrome -Denv=qa (it will run in Chrome browser in QA Env stage.taltektc.com)
+- mvn verify -Dbrowser=chrome -Denv=qa (it will run in Chrome browser in QA Env qa.taltektc.com)
-- mvn verify -Dbrowser=chrome -Denv=qa -Dcucumber.filter.tags=@TTek
+- mvn verify -Dbrowser=chrome -Denv=qa -Dcucumber.filter.tags=@Test (it will run with particular tag)

 # Steps by steps